swiftlang/swiftly/Documentation/SwiftlyDocs.docc/automated-install.md

 curl -L <trusted_location_of_swiftly> > swiftly
 ```

+> Tip: If you are using Linux you will need the "ca-certificates" package for the root certificate authorities that will establish the trust that swiftly needs to make API requests that it needs.
+This package is frequently pre-installed on end-user environments, but may not be present in more minimal installations.

 Once swiftly is downloaded you can run the init subcommand to finish the installation.
 This command will use the default initialization options and proceed without prompting.

 ```